v-jerkin/hooverbot/README.md

 Follow the instructions in the JFK Files repo to create your own instance of the JFK Files.
 There's a template that will create the necessary Azure services for you.
 You'll need the URLs for the Azure Search service and the Web Service that were created during setup (you can also obtain these from the Azure portal if you don't catch them in the template result).

-Note that adding all the documents to the index may take substantial time.
+Note that adding all the documents to the index may take a while.
 We suggest letting the JFK Files setup process run overnight.
+Don't worry, you can proceed with the rest of this tutorial while this is in progress.
+There are a couple of other long-running setup tasks for the custom speech models, and these can run at the same time as the document indexing.

 ## Creating the Bot

 The Hoover bot is based on the `EchoBot` template.
-In its original form, this bot simply echoes back whatever you type or say to it, along with a turn counter.
-We'll update it to search The JFK Files.
-We'll also add a customized Web app that includes our own CSS styles and images.
+The EchoBot bot simply echoes back whatever you type or say to it, along with a turn counter.
+We'll use only the skeleton of this bot; the guts will be replaced with code for cryptonym identification and document search.
+We'll add a customized Web app that includes our own CSS styles and images.
 Finally, we'll use custom speech and voice services to make sure the bot understands the user's spoken queries and responds using a facsimile of J. Edgar Hoover's voice.

 To create the bot on Azure: